Oliver Lynn: Early life, family, and career

+Oliver Vanetta Lynn Jr. was born August 27, 1926, in Butcher Hollow, Kentucky to Angie “Sissie” Webb Lynn (1903–1990) and Oliver Vanetta "Red" Lynn (1897–1981) as the oldest of seven.

 Of Irish descent, born in Butcher Hollow, near Paintsville, Kentucky in Johnson County, Oliver Lynn was an uneducated resident of a town based around the coal mining industry.
 Having served in the United States Army during World War II, he was uninterested in coal mining upon his return.
 He made a living selling moonshine, which earned him the nickname "Mooney."
 He earned the nickname "Doolittle"—which his wife Loretta shortened to "Doo"—because he was regarded by locals as a lazy person who didn't "do much."
-At age 21, Lynn met 15-year-old Loretta Webb at a pie social, and a month later they married.
+At age 20, Lynn met the 15-year-old Loretta Webb at a pie social, and a month later they married.
 A year later, the newlyweds relocated to Custer, Washington, as Lynn searched for better work opportunities.
 By the time his wife was 19, the couple had three children.
-Throughout the course of their marriage, the Lynns had six children: Betty Sue, Jack Benny, Clara Marie ("Cissy"), Ernest Ray, and twin girls Peggy and Patsy (the latter named after Patsy Cline).
+Throughout the course of their marriage, the Lynns had six children: Betty Sue, Jack Benny, Clara Marie ("Cissy"), Ernest Ray, and twins Peggy Jean and Patsy Eileen (the latter named after Patsy Cline).
 Jack Benny Lynn predeceased his parents; Betty Sue Lynn died in 2013.

 During the early years of their marriage, as described by Loretta Lynn in her autobiography Still Woman Enough:I married Doo when I wasn't but a child, and he was my life from that day on.
 But as important as my youth and upbringing was, there's something else that made me stick to Doo.
 He thought I was something special, more special than anyone else in the world, and never let me forget it.
 That belief would be hard to shove out the door.
 Doo was my security, my safety net.
 And just remember, I'm explainin', not excusin'.
 (Still Woman Enough xvii) ...
 Doo was a good man and a hard worker.
 But he was an alcoholic, and it affected our marriage all the way through.
 He was also a womanizer.
 Cheating husbands have been all over the news talk shows for a few years now.
 Lots of women say they don't understand why women stay with them dogs.
 My story is about one who did—me.(Still Woman Enough, p. xiii).